nushell/nushell.github.io/book/thinking_in_nu.md

 See [Immutable Variables](variables.html#immutable-variables) and [Choosing between mutable and immutable variables](variables.html#choosing-between-mutable-and-immutable-variables) for more information.

-## Nushell's environment is scoped
+## Nushell's Environment is Scoped

 Nushell takes multiple design cues from compiled languages.
 One such cue is that languages should avoid global mutable state.
 Shells have commonly used global mutation to update the environment, but Nushell steers clear of this approach.